andycutright/dotfiles/README.md

 Read setup.sh, to see the vim plugins installed.
 Read the listed plugin repos to see how to use them

+Set rbenv after running setup.sh.
+This script assumes you have the the appropriate dependencies installed

+    # This will output instructions on updating your shell initialization scripts
+    # Follow the instructions to ensure your environment is properly configured
+    # after installing rbenv
+    /> rbenv.setup.sh

 This is tested on unixy boxes, and OS X. Not tested on cygwin